-Form 2 Electricity Forecast Input Assumptions
+Form 2 Electricity Demand Forecast-Related Input Assumptions

-Electricity demand forecasts are based in part on projections of economic and demographic variables.
-Document these projections on Forms 2.1 through 2.4.
+Electricity demand forecasts are usually based on inputs such as economic and demographic variables and electricity rates.
+List these projections on Forms 2.1 through 2.3.
 UDCs may provide these variables in a different format as long as the equivalent information is provided and the variables are clearly labeled.
-The deflator series used to convert variables from nominal to real values should be provided in these forms.
-If different deflators are used for different variables, each deflator series should be provided.
+Any deflator series used to convert variables from nominal to real values should be provided in these forms.